-As of the First Quarter 2022, the progress achieved nationwide in addressing the effects of the pandemic has allowed most businesses and shopping malls to reopen and resume operations, with some malls continuing to restrict hours of operation and the number of people permitted in stores.
-Our distribution centers remained open and operating during the pandemic to support our retail stores and e-commerce business, and as of April 30, 2022, all of our stores are open to the public in the U.S., Canada, and Puerto Rico.
+As of the Second Quarter 2022, the progress achieved nationwide in addressing the effects of the pandemic has allowed businesses and shopping malls to reopen and resume operations.
+Our distribution centers remained open and operating during the pandemic to support our retail stores and e-commerce business, and as of July 30, 2022, all of our stores are open to the public in the U.S., Canada, and Puerto Rico.
 Our U.S. office and certain of our foreign offices are also open in a hybrid work environment, while we continue to monitor the developments of the pandemic for our other foreign offices.
 We will continue to assess the pandemic's impact on our operations and financial situation, and will seek to implement all necessary measures as needed.